PyroMikeGit/SuperKaizoIronMON/README.md

    - You can leave and come back if you need to check Pokémon moves outside
 6. You may visit Sevii Islands\* to use the Move Relearner, with some restrictions:
    - You cannot take any items on Sevii, trash any that you get
-   - However, any items given to you from the Bill Quest (Full Restore, Iacha Berry) you are ALLOWED to keep
+   - However, any items given to you from the Bill Quest (Full Restore, Iapapa Berry) you are ALLOWED to keep
    - You can only fight Trainers on Island Three
    - Treat Sevii like a Dungeon: Once you start fighting Trainers, you cannot heal at a Pokémon Center until you leave